CollHome/collhome-resources/Contribution Guide.md

 **Contribution Guide**
-This repository is run by the William and Mary chapter of CollHome.
+This repository is run by the William & Mary chapter of CollHome.
 Contributions to all parts of the repo are accepted as long as they follow the standard format within this project.

 Use Cases format:
 * Title